cs-dan/ctscan_correction/README.md

 The 'with_artifacts' folders contains artifact samples.
 The 'without_artifacts' folder contains the clean versions of those samples.

-There are two types of anatomy for input. 'o' for body, and 'h' for head.
+There are two types of anatomy for input:

+* 'o' for body

+* 'h' for head.

 Copy path to corresponding text inputs in the demo script.